-- b.
+- a.
+Color: Navy-blue - b.
 Style: Flat or pleated front walking shorts.
 Shorts should fall mid-thigh and not be longer than the knee, with belt loops and a solid dark belt - c.
 Fit: No excessively-baggy or tight-fitting shorts will be permitted.
 Shorts should be worn at the waist with no undergarments visible. - d.
 Vendor: Any as long as the shorts are indistinguishable from the approved vendor